The Complete Guide to Premiere Pro Color Correction

 I highly recommend that you assign a one-button shortcut to Bypass Lumetri Color Effects, for easy toggling between your grade and the original footage.
 I’ve assigned the Asterisk (*) button on my Numeric keyboard for this, so I can quickly compare the look before and after the tweaks.

 Pressing the key will switch off all instances of Lumetri Color on the selected clip for as long as you keep the key pressed.
-When you release the key, all the Lumetri Color effects on the clip are switched on again.
+Release the key and all the Lumetri Color effects on the clip are switched on again.
 Nice!

 Note that this keyboard shortcut only works when the Lumetri Color panel is active.